adamboerema/polymertutorial/README.md

 However, this is currently not possible and is probably one of the biggest downfalls of the template builder in Polymer 1.0.
 String concatenation and whitespace with view variables is currently not supported in Polymer.
 Each element must take up the entire space of a view's element or the entire space of a string in an attribute.

-For example, this will work
+For example, this will work.

 	<h1>Welcome <span>{{name}}</span></h1>